wuaipinglab/ImmuCC/tissue_immucc/vignettes/Documentation.md

 # Introduction
 The tissue specific computational model can be used to predict the relative proportion of immune cell with a series of tissue specific training signature matrix.

-It is achieved by three major steps:
+It is achieved by two major steps:
   1. Raw bulk RNA-Seq data preprocessing
   2. Immune cell proportion prediction